Japanese Title: Basilisk: Kouga Ninpou Chou

-- Creative powers make for strategic encounters and cool action scenes.
+- Creative powers make for strategic encounters.

-- No character feels safe, creating great tension throughout the series.
+- No character feels safe.

 Two ninja clans have feuded for the last four-hundred years, only held at bay by a royal pact prohibiting conflict in the last few generations.
 In this time of tenuous peace, Gennosuke, grandson of the Kouga clan leader, and Oboro, granddaughter of the Iga clan leader, have fallen in love and their marriage is to create a binding peace between the clans.
 However, the current shogun decides to use the clans to determine the successor from his two sons.
 Each clan must select its ten best ninja to annihilate each other.
 The winning clan will receive the support of the shogun for the next thousand years and rule over the defeated.
 The pact is broken.